 Question:

 Could you explain what sort of external expertise you enlisted, and please explain what counsel these experts provided with respect to the structure that has been set up and the accounting that will be used?

+There are three specific areas that we supplemented our team with external resources.

+First, was legal advice to ensure there is clear alignment between the legislation and the Trust and its related requirements and obligations.

+The second was financing advice directed at the capital markets again to ensure alignment with the markets focused on achieving the most cost effective financing to ensure the rate payer impact is minimized.

+The third was accounting advice directed at the set up and governance of the Trust and then to achieve the transparency in reporting that is critical.

+As has been mentioned OPG has strong capabilities across these areas but felt it was prudent to ensure that all steps are taken to establish the Trust and its activities in a clear and transparent manner.

+(I would put the bullets below in notes for me so I can remember to repeat who we have used.)

 Respected investment dealers including CIBC, RBC and Goldman Sacs were used to provide real world advice on how to set up and structure the financing vehicle.
 Their objective was to maximize the rating for this debt and therefore minimize borrowing costs for the debt raised.

-A variety of lawyers were retained to develop legal documentation for OPG and the Triust itself (Torys), to provide independent legal advice to the dealers (Oslers) and separate legal advice to OPG’s Board (Faskin)
+A variety of lawyers were retained to develop legal documentation for OPG and the Trust itself (Torys), to provide independent legal advice to the dealers (Oslers) and separate legal advice to OPG’s Board (Faskin)

 Initial accounting advice was sought from Pwc and then OPG’s external auditors (EY) worked with OPG to provide confirmation under both US GAAP and IFRS for this new business venture.
 Conditions under which consolidation of this venture would be made was a key outcome of this advice and helped frame the requirements for the legislation, regulations and agreements that needed to be negotiated.

+Is there anything else we can say about how the fund will be treated from a financial accounting perspective (i.e. I understand that rate –regulated accounting is a relatively new concept in Ontario) – the IESO spent a good 20 minutes on this in the first hearing on October 4th.
+The Ministry of Energy wants to get on the record what these accounting changes mean and that they have been vetted and are approved by OPG’s auditor and board etc.